qaul/qaul.net/webgui/api.md

 **search users**

 It must be possible to specify `filter[searchTerm]=XX` as query param to search users.
+It must be possible to specify `filter[local]=true` as query param to only return local users (that can be logged in).
 It must be possible to specify `page[limit]=X` to limit the number of returned users.

 In combination this can be used to search for users: